aki-colt/k6-go-client/README.md

 # K6-go-client

-**K6-go-client** is a light go library to generate k6 script in js by go code with nearly no dependencies.
+**K6-go-client** is a light go package to generate k6 script in js by go code with nearly no dependencies.
 It accepts go struct and output string of k6 js script.

 ## getting started
 It works like bellow in your project